 When it comes to maintaining white teeth, smokers have it especially hard.
 Smoking causes teeth to become yellow or stained, and can lead to considerable damage over time to your teeth and gums.

 If your teeth are stained from smoking, a teeth whitening procedure may restore your pearly whites.
 Our practice in Albuquerque, NM, can help you achieve the smile you desire.
-Join Dr. Byron W. Wall at Cosmetic Dentistry of New Mexico as we offer the following advice on teeth whitening for smokers.
+Join us at Cosmetic Dentistry of New Mexico as we offer the following advice on teeth whitening for smokers.

 What Causes Teeth to Yellow from Smoking?